Elizabeth II: Diamond Jubilee and milestones

 The 2012 Diamond Jubilee marked 60 years since Elizabeth's accession, and celebrations were held throughout her realms, the wider Commonwealth, and beyond.
 She and Philip undertook an extensive tour of the United Kingdom, while their children and grandchildren embarked on royal tours of other Commonwealth states on her behalf.
 On 4 June, Jubilee beacons were lit around the world.
-On 18 December, the Queen became the first British sovereign to attend a peacetime Cabinet meeting since George III in 1781.
+On 18 December, Elizabeth became the first British sovereign to attend a peacetime Cabinet meeting since George III in 1781.

 Elizabeth, who opened the Montreal Summer Olympics in 1976, also opened the 2012 Summer Olympics and Paralympics in London, making her the first head of state to open two Olympic Games in two countries.
 For the London Olympics, she portrayed herself in a short film as part of the opening ceremony, alongside Daniel Craig as James Bond.
 On 4 April 2013, she received an honorary BAFTA award for her patronage of the film industry and was called "the most memorable Bond girl yet" at a special presentation at Windsor Castle.